Health Tips

 Injections and Regenerative Therapies

-• Corticosteroid Injections: To alleviate pain and inflammation, corticosteroid injections are administered directly into the hip joint.
-For weeks or even months it can offer relief.
+• Corticosteroid Injections: To alleviate pain and inflammation, corticosteroid injections are directly administered into the hip joint.
+For weeks or even months, it can offer relief.

-Lifestyle Changes
+Lifestyle Modification

 • Weight Management: Carrying too much weight strains the hip joint.